Troubleshooting high CPU on Juniper SRX Junos devices

 Above you can see that the CPUs are 4% idle which means it’s 96% utilized.
 I would say anything over 90% is considered bad.
 Once the CPU gets gets to 100% utilization it will start dropping packets and possibly overheating.

 Next you want to look further and see what processes are running high.
-Do this with the command show system processes extensive
+Do this with the command show system processes extensive.

 Usually even under good conditions, there will be processes that are running at well over 100% utilization.
 The Junos does a terrible job at adding in this case, something to do with multi core processors confusing the output.
-You can do start shell
+You can do start shell then top -H to see the actual utilization per core.

 Analyze the processes